sb0123/pipenv-cookiecutter/{{cookiecutter.repo_name}}/.github/ISSUE_TEMPLATE.md

-* Date you used the package:
-* Version used, if any:
+* {{ cookiecutter.project_name }} version:
-* Python version, if known:
+* Python version:
 * Operating System:

 ### Description

 Describe what you were trying to get done.
 Tell us what happened, what went wrong, and what you expected to happen.

 ### What I Did

 ```
 Paste the command(s) you ran and the output.
+If there was a crash, please include the traceback here.
 ```